 In addition to a pair of edited volumes on Entertainment Media in Indonesia (Routledge 2006, with Mark Hobart) and The Materiality and Efficacy of Balinese Letters (Brill 2016, with Annette Hornbacher), I’ve also published a number of articles in leading European, American and Indonesian peer-reviewed journals—most recently including Bijdragen tot de Taal-, Land- en Volkenkunde (Netherlands); Archipel: études interdisciplinaires sur le monde insulindien (France); Modern Asian Studies (UK); History of Religions (USA); and Jurnal Kajian Bali (Indonesia).

-Looking ahead, I’m now working on a new project exploring aspiration and futurity—the ways in which people envisage and work toward a good life, and later a good death.
-This research comes out of a broader set of reflections on the idea of human being and becoming as an ongoing project of personal and collective transformation.
+Looking ahead, I’m now working on a new project exploring aspiration and futurity—the ways in which people envisage and work toward a better life.
+This research comes out of a broader set of reflections on the idea of human becoming as an ongoing project of personal and collective transformation.
 My interest in the directionality of human action – of thought in motion, and where people are heading – emerged out of a growing discomfort with the reifying tendencies built into our received critical terminology—exemplified by the casual, but consequential, use of terms such as society, culture, structure, the subject, power, meaning, and so on.
 Clearly, I’m not the first to complain about these terms and the social ontology they represent.
 Yet all too often it seems that, having recognized the problem, scholarship falls back into the very scientism that got us into trouble in the first place.
 (Just think of Leach or Bourdieu, both of whom criticized stasis only to replicate it in their own “retheorizations.”)
 The question is whether it might be possible to build up a new critical language – and style of enquiry – that is better attuned to the dynamic character of social life as we encounter it ‘in the field’.
 (For those who would query my use of the first person plural… that’s the point.
 It’s both aspirational and performative, in that – like so much of what we write – my usage aspires to generating what it purports merely to represent.)
 For this new project I’ve begun studying Javanese, so that I might conduct fieldwork in Central Java—on which, more to come!

 Further details and materials are also available on my academia.edu page.